UCD-BDLab/BioNeuralNet/README.md

 # BioNeuralNet

 BioNeuralNet is a **modular**, **flexible**, and **extensible** bioinformatics pipeline designed to streamline the analysis of multi-omics data.
-It facilitates a seamless workflow encompassing graph generation, clustering, network embedding, subject representation, and task optimization.
+It facilitates a seamless workflow encompassing graph generation, clustering, network embedding, subject representation, and Integrated Tasks.
 Tailored for scientists and researchers, BioNeuralNet simplifies complex computational tasks, enabling efficient data processing and insightful biological discoveries.

 ## Table of Contents